Aditya0809/Documentation/docs/installation.md

 # Software Installation

-Here is a detailed guide for installing PETSc, PetIGA, and IgaKit on the Bridges2 cluster.
+Here is a detailed guide for installing PETSc, modified PetIGA, and IgaKit on the Bridges2 cluster.

 ## Necessary modules

+1.  mkl
-1.  module load intelmpi/2021.3.0-intel2021.3.0
+2.  intelmpi/2021.3.0-intel2021.3.0
-2.  anaconda (for IGAKIT)
+3.  anaconda (for IGAKIT)

 ## PETSc